Adaptive time delay based control of non-collocated oscillatory systems: Experimental control evaluation

-where the last constant right-hand-side term compensates for the known gravity disturbance, cf. \eqref{eq:2}, \eqref{eq:3}, \eqref{eq:4}.
-Note that for the assigned $K_p=100$, $K_i = 170$, cf. \cite{ruderman23}, the loop transfer function $L(\cdot)$ (i.e. without \eqref{eq:4:03}) has a sufficient phase margin of 46 deg, but the missing gain margin of $-4.2$ dB.
+where the last constant term of the right-hand-side compensates for the known gravity disturbance, cf. \eqref{eq:2}, \eqref{eq:3}, \eqref{eq:4}.
+Note that for the assigned $K_p=100$, $K_i = 170$, cf. \cite{ruderman23}, the loop transfer function $L(\cdot)$ without \eqref{eq:4:03} has a sufficient phase margin of 46 deg, but the missing gain margin of $-4.2$ dB.

-First, the closed loop response controlled with \eqref{eq:5:2} is experimentally evaluated, shown in Fig. \ref{fig:51}, once without the time delay control part (i.e. with $\alpha = 0$) and once with the time delay control part with $\alpha = 100$.
+First, the closed-loop response controlled with \eqref{eq:5:2} is experimentally evaluated as shown in Fig. \ref{fig:51}, once without the time delay control part (i.e. with $\alpha = 0$) and once with the time delay control part with $\alpha = 100$.
 Note that here a fixed time delay constant, cf. section \ref{sec:4:sub:1}, is assigned from the known system parameter $\omega$.

-While the time delay based control provides a relatively fast cancelation of the otherwise oscillating output, cf. Fig. \ref{fig:3}, the pure PI control drives the system to a visible instability over the time.
+While the time delay based control provides a relatively fast cancelation of the otherwise oscillating output, cf. also with Fig. \ref{fig:3}, the pure PI control drives the system to a visible instability over the time.

 Next, the feedback control \eqref{eq:5:2} is experimentally evaluated when applying an online adaptation of $\theta$ by means of the robust frequency estimator described in section \ref{sec:4:sub:2}.
 The adaptation gain is assigned to $\gamma = 600$.
 The results are shown in Fig. \ref{fig:52}, where the controlled output in depicted in (a), and the time progress of the $\tilde{\omega}(t)$ estimate is depicted in (b).
 Also the manual mechanical disturbances, which are additionally exciting the output oscillations, were applied, once by pushing down and once by pushing up the passive load, see in Fig. \ref{fig:52} (a) marked by the arrows.